All You Need to Know About Identifying and Treating Sensitive Skin

 Reactive Skin

-The most common type in clinical practice.
-Skin reacts to synthetic fragrances, preservatives, sulfates, alcohol, or other cosmetic compounds — but is otherwise tolerable in natural or minimal-product conditions.
-The solution is elimination of triggers combined with barrier-compatible products, not avoidance of all products.
+The most common type in practice.
+Skin reacts to synthetic fragrances, preservatives, sulfates, alcohol, or other cosmetic compounds — but is otherwise comfortable in natural or minimal-product conditions.
+The answer is elimination of triggers combined with barrier-compatible products, not avoidance of all products.

 Thin or Depleted Skin

 Skin that is intrinsically thinner — common in post-menopausal women due to collagen and estrogen decline, or in areas of the face like the periorbital (under-eye) zone.
 Reduced barrier thickness means reduced resistance to all irritants.
-Requires collagen-supporting, deeply moisturizing formulations and avoidance of physical irritation.
+Benefits from collagen-supporting, deeply moisturizing formulations and avoidance of physical irritation.

 The Skin Barrier — Your First Line of Defense